vanbroup/documents/output/CS.md

 ### 5.4.5 Audit log backup procedures

-### 5.4.6 Audit collection system (internal vs. external)
+### 5.4.6 Audit collection System (internal vs. external)

 ### 5.4.7 Notification to event-causing subject

 ### 5.4.8 Vulnerability assessments

-Additionally, the CA's security program MUST include an annual risk assessment that:
+Additionally, the CA's security program MUST include an annual Risk Assessment that:

 1. Identifies foreseeable internal and external threats that could result in unauthorized access, disclosure, misuse, alteration, or destruction of any Certificate Data or Certificate Management Processes;
 2. Assesses the likelihood and potential damage of these threats, taking into consideration the sensitivity of the Certificate Data and Certificate Management Processes; and